CurrencyCloud/currencycloud-java/README.md

 ### 2. Oracle JDK 7 or equivalent JDK

-CurrencyCloud-Java makes use of annotations and generics.
-It requires at least a Java version 7 compatible JDK.
+CurrencyCloud-Java requires at least a Java version 7 compatible JDK.

 ### 3. A valid sandbox login id and api key on the CurrencyCloud sandbox API environment.